How to Configure Microphone in OBS

 - Settings → Audio — simple setup

-- Audio Input Capture — advanced adding
+- Audio Input Capture — advanced addition

 - Excluding source duplication